Native Americans & Point-of-Sale Commercial Tobacco

 Commercial tobacco is not grown or prepared with the same intentions as traditional tobacco.
-Commercial tobacco is grown, prepared, and sold in mass quantities and include thousands of extra chemicals and substances including menthol and ammonia that are not present in traditional tobacco used by Natives.
+Commercial tobacco is grown, prepared, and sold in mass quantities and include thousands of extra chemicals and substances including menthol and ammonia that are not present in traditional tobacco used by people who are Native.
 For more information on traditional tobacco and its use check out Northwest Portland Area Indian Health Board’s report on Traditional Tobacco, and listed to this podcast on traditional vs. commercial tobacco from the National Native Network.

 Reservations and Policy

-While not all Native Americans live on reservations, many do.
+While not all people who are Native American live on reservations, many do.
 Native reservations have treaties with the government giving them tribal sovereignty.
 Tribal Sovereignty allows tribes to control the laws and policies on the reservation without influence of the federal or state government.
 This means that the policy process may look different for each tribe, and it is important to use engagement strategies to partner with tribal leaders to best understand the process for a particular reservation.

 Because of tribal sovereignty, many of the federal policies that restrict forms of predatory marketing and selling of commercial tobacco may not impact reservations, which may also give tribes the opportunity to create their own policies without being impacted by preemption.

 Native tribes are working towards decreasing the influence of commercial tobacco in a variety of way, including by emphasizing the cultural and historical significance of traditional tobacco and by creating policies around commercial tobacco.
 Tribes in Minnesota are working on tobacco control policies to create smoke free spaces and pow wows, offering cessation help in clinics, and offering monthly classes on how to grow and harvest traditional tobacco.
 Learn more about the strategies used by Minnesota tribes here.